Money

 The Free Trial Trap

 "First month free" is a strategy that exploits the behavioral economics concept of the "endowment effect."
 Because people feel psychological resistance to giving up a service they have started using, many do not cancel even after the free period ends.
 Companies offer free trials with this in mind.
+The essence of the endowment effect is the bias of "valuing what you have more than before you had it."
+Playlists, viewing histories, and custom settings accumulated during the free period create the feeling that "it would be a waste to lose them."

 The Sunk Cost Effect

 "I've already paid for three months, so it would be a waste."
 Past payments (sunk costs) should not influence future decisions, but humans are driven by the desire to "get their money's worth."
 Continuing to pay for a gym membership you never use is a classic example.
-(Books on behavioral economics can help you understand the psychological mechanisms)
+Books on behavioral economics can help you understand the psychological mechanisms.

 Five Steps to Optimize Subscription Spending